carolinemae/YouTrailer/README.md

     Clicking on the title in the history section calls on the youtube API to receive the URL and creates a youtube video player on the main screen.

-    The search section also triggers the API call by inputting the search Movie name into the API request url.
+    The search section also triggers the API call by inputting the search name into the API request url.
 When the user clicked a title it will be stored within a variable and then stored within the local storage using stringify.

 # Obstacles 🤔